 With the Volume Reduction compliance pathway, the Permittee is required to use multibenefit projects to retain all non-stormwater runoff and stormwater runoff generated by the 85th percentile, 24-hour storm event.
-This compliance pathway provides the Permittee an option for addressing all water guality-based effluent limitations and receiving water limitations through one solution.29 In reviewing the Los Angeles Water Board's reliance on Enhanced Watershed Management Plans (EWMPs) as a compliance pathway in the Los Angeles County MS4 Permit,30 State Water Board precedential order WQO 2015-0075 states, "We are supportive of the EWMP's use of the storm water retention approach [same numeric retention requirement provided in this Order] as a technical requirement.
+This compliance pathway provides the Permittee an option for addressing all water quality-based effluent limitations and receiving water limitations through one solution.28 In reviewing the Los Angeles Water Board's reliance on Enhanced Watershed Management Plans (EWMPs) as a compliance pathway in the Los Angeles County MS4 Permit.29 State Water Board precedential order WQO 2015-0075 states, "We are supportive of the EWMP's use of the storm water retention approach [same numeric retention requirement provided in this Order] as a technical requirement.
 Retention of storm water is likely to be an effective path to water quality improvement.
-Furthermore, in addition to preventing pollutants from reaching the receiving water except as a result of high precipitation events (which also generally result in significant dilution in the receiving water), the storm water retention approach has additional benefits including recharge of groundwater, increased water supply, reduced hydromodification effects, and creation of more green space to support recreation and habitat."31
+Furthermore, in addition to preventing pollutants from reaching the receiving water except as a result of high precipitation events (which also generally result in significant dilution in the receiving water), the storm water retention approach has additional benefits including recharge of groundwater, increased water supply, reduced hydromodification effects, and creation of more green space to support recreation and habitat."30

-Because the Central Coast Water Board acknowledges the resources and planning necessary to achieve viable, effective projects, this Order incorporates longer timeframes, up to 20-years, to complete these projects, without the Permittee having to justify the need for this longer timeframe.32 Because the State Water Board's precedential order WQO 2015-0075 has already recognized the sufficiency of this approach, this Order does not include a requirement to develop a Reasonable Assurance Analysis for the Volume Reduction compliance pathway.
+Because the Central Coast Water Board acknowledges the resources and planning necessary to achieve viable, effective projects, this Order incorporates longer timeframes, up to 20-years, to complete these projects, without the Permittee having to justify the need for this longer timeframe.31 Because the State Water Board's precedential order WQO 2015-0075 has already recognized the sufficiency of this approach, this Order does not include a requirement to develop a Reasonable Assurance Analysis for the Volume Reduction compliance pathway.
 This Order requires the Permittee to demonstrate project viability and include details of proposed solutions, quantification of benefits, realistic schedules with interim milestones, and funding plans.

 The Central Coast Water Board incentivizes this option by providing flexibility and lightening requirements throughout this Order (e.g., reduced inspection frequencies) for areas of the City that achieve the Volume Reduction criteria.
 These more flexible requirements are defined as PLRP Alternative Requirements throughout this Order.
+This Order will still require the Permittee to maintain the legal authority to regulate non-allowable non-stormwater discharges and pollutant loading that may impact receiving waters and beneficial uses; however, for catchments with volume reduction measures in

-29 See No. 4 of the seven principles for considering the watershed-based approach to receiving water limitations compliance when issuing Phase I MS4 Permits.
+28 See No. 4 of the seven principles for considering the watershed-based approach to receiving water limitations compliance when issuing Phase I MS4 Permits.
 State Water Board Order WQ 2015-0075, p.
 52.

-30 Los Angeles Regional Water Quality Control Board Order No. R4-2012-0175, Phase I Municipal Stormwater Permit for discharges within the coastal watersheds of Los Angeles County, except discharges originating from the City of Long Beach MS4.
+29 Los Angeles Regional Water Quality Control Board Order No. R4-2012-0175, Phase I Municipal Stormwater Permit for discharges within the coastal watersheds of Los Angeles County, except discharges originating from the City of Long Beach MS4.

-32 See No. 3 of the seven principles for considering the watershed-based approach to receiving water limitations compliance when issuing Phase I MS4 Permits.
+31 See No. 3 of the seven principles for considering the watershed-based approach to receiving water limitations compliance when issuing Phase I MS4 Permits.
 State Water Board Order WQ 2015-0075, p.
 52.

-This Order will still require the Permittee to maintain the legal authority to regulate nonallowable non-stormwater discharges and pollutant loading that may impact receiving waters and beneficial uses; however, for catchments with volume reduction measures in place, the risk to water quality is lessoned, so this Order builds in some relaxation for oversight of these areas.
+place, the risk to water quality is lessoned, so this Order builds in some relaxation for oversight of these areas.